birnstiel/scheintool/README.md

 # LMU Scheintool

 Tool to generate certificates based on LSF data and a CSV/Excel file of Matrikelnumbers and grades.
+An Excel file for the examination office is created as well.

 ## Building